 In the heart of Thiruvananthapuram city lies the great Napier Museum and the Natural History Museum in the Museum compound, close to the Zoological park.
 Built in the 19th century, it has its own natural air-conditioning system.
-It contains a host of historical artifacts including bronze idols, ancient ornaments, a temple chariot and ivory carvings.
-People are especially impressed by the Japanese shadow play leather that is used to depict the epics of the Mahabharata and Ramayana.
+It contains a host of historical artefacts including bronze idols, ancient ornaments, a temple chariot and ivory carvings.
+People are especially impressed by the Japanese shadow-play leather that is used to depict the epics of the Mahabharata and Ramayana.

 Visiting Hours: Open 10:00 - 16:45 hrs.
 Closed on Mondays, Wednesday forenoons, January 26th, August 15th, Thiruvonam and Mahanavami.

 The Natural History Museum